webforj/webforj-documentation/docs/introduction/tutorial/overview.md

 <!-- vale on -->

 :::tip webforJ Prerequisites
-See [this article](../prerequisites) for a more detailed overview of required tools outlined above.
+See [this article](../prerequisites) for a more detailed overview of the required tools.
 :::

 ## Sections